-W&P Studios LLC is a Veteran-Minority owned company.
+W&P Studios LLC is a VOSB.
 Our co-owner Dwayne T. Philibert is a US Marine Corp Veteran of War.

 Here at W&P Studios LLC we salute all those who have served, fought and even died for our country.